XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Related Work

 \subsection{Vision-Language-Action Models}

-Developing robust, general-purpose Vision-Language-Action (VLA) policies capable of zero-shot cross-embodiment transfer is a central objective in modern robotics.
-Initial efforts primarily focused on Imitation Learning (IL) using narrow expert demonstrations~\citep{cui2022play,zhao2023learning,chi2023diffusion,ze2024DP3,fu2024mobile,bharadhwaj2024roboagent,ze2024DP3,cao2024mamba,su2025dense}, which inherently led to limited task scalability and poor generalization across diverse hardware.
-This bottleneck has been fundamentally addressed by the emergence of large-scale robotic datasets, such as BridgeData~\citep{ebert2021bridge,walke2023bridgedata}, DROID~\citep{khazatsky2024droid}, Open X-Embodiment~\citep{o2024open}, RoboMIND~\citep{wu2024robomind}, and AgiBot World~\citep{bu2025agibot}.
-These datasets paved the way for generalist policies, beginning with landmark models like RT-1~\citep{brohan2022rt} and RT-2~\citep{zitkovich2023rt}, which established the paradigm of unifying large-scale vision-language pre-training with action generation.
-Subsequent initiatives like RT-X~\citep{o2024open} and Octo~\citep{team2024octo} further consolidated data heterogeneity, while models such as PaLM-E~\citep{driess23palme} demonstrated the power of conditioning Large Language Models (LLMs) on high-fidelity visual inputs to enhance complex task planning and semantic grounding.
+Modern robotics aims to develop robust, general-purpose Vision-Language-Action (VLA) policies capable of zero-shot cross-embodiment transfer.
+While early Imitation Learning (IL) methods relied on narrow demonstrations~\citep{cui2022play,zhao2023learning,chi2023diffusion,ze2024DP3,fu2024mobile,bharadhwaj2024roboagent,ze2024DP3,cao2024mamba,su2025dense,fan2025diffusion}, scalability and generalization remained limited.
+This bottleneck has been addressed by large-scale datasets, such as BridgeData~\citep{ebert2021bridge,walke2023bridgedata}, DROID~\citep{khazatsky2024droid}, Open X-Embodiment~\citep{o2024open}, RoboMIND~\citep{wu2024robomind}, and AgiBot World~\citep{bu2025agibot}, which catalyzed the transition to generalist policies.
+Key advancements include RT-1~\citep{brohan2022rt} and RT-2~\citep{zitkovich2023rt}, which unified vision-language pre-training with action generation.
+Subsequent frameworks like RT-X~\citep{o2024open} and Octo~\citep{team2024octo} further embraced data heterogeneity, while PaLM-E~\citep{driess23palme} utilized visual-conditioned LLMs to enhance complex task planning and semantic grounding.